dylanmc/CryptoBook/src/4_FilesAndCiphers.md

 that you don't need `let` when you're defining a variable (like `alphabet`) or a function (like `encrypt').

+## Creating a text file in a project directory

-The next thing you'll want to do is create a working directory (or folder) to keep your project files for this book.
+The next thing you'll want to do is create a directory (or folder) to keep your project files for this book.
 You'll need to figure out how to edit _text files_ on your computer.
 Text files are different from, say, word processing documents, in that